Xilinx/Embedded-Reference-Platforms-User-Guide/Docs/run-application.md

 * ``filter_mode`` property
   * 1: Use HW acceleration.
-  * 0: Use SW (the optical flow code executes entirely on the ARM processor).
+  * 0: Use SW (the optical flow code executes entirely on the Arm processor).

 To inspect the ``sdxstereo`` plugin:
 ```